paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/configure-paperclip.md

 ---
 id: configure-paperclip
-title: Paperclip Config
+title: Paperclip Configuration
-sidebar_label: paperclip.config.json
+sidebar_label: Paperclip Config
 ---

 Paperclip looks for a `paperclip.config.json` file which provides information about your project, and how